Okay, it’s official. Patrik Laine has put more noses out of joint than Mike Tyson in his prime.

 “The world championships of mixed curling is not played by two curlers.
 It’s played by four.”

 (Totally incorrect.
-The two-curler mixed doubles world championship has been in existence since 2008.
+There are two versions of mixed curling—two-curler and four-curler.
+The two-player world championship (one woman, one man) has been in existence since 2008.
 The field included 39 countries last year, with the Swiss tandem of Martin Rios and Jenny Perret claiming the title.
-Lawes and Morris beat those same world champs to earn gold in South Korea.)
+Lawes and Morris beat those same world champs to earn gold in South Korea.
+The four-player world championship (two women, two men) has existed since 2015.)

 “Mixed curling is not alone in its place as an Olympic sport that should be edited out of this already bloated event.
 Canada has a gold medal in team figure skating.
 Do you know anyone who grew up wanting to be a team figure skater?
 Anyone?
 Figure skating has been an Olympic sport for 110 years.
 It is a fabulous, heart-breaking, dramatic event that has produced some of the greatest moments in Olympic history.
 The battle of the Brians.
 The drama surrounding Tonya Harding and Nancy Kerrigan.
 The excellence of Katarina Witt.
 You know what they all have in common?
 Not one of them owns an Olympic medal for team figure skating, which has been in the last two Games, and for 100 years nobody thought there was any reason to include it in the program.
 It’s a made-for-TV nonsense sport, proving next to nothing.”